cbmLAD/cbmLAD_project/README.md

   Interpretation:

-  - True Positives (TP): Instances that actually belong to Class 1 and were correctly predicted as Class 1.
+  - True Positives (TP): observations that actually belong to Class 1 and were correctly predicted as Class 1.

-  - False Positives (FP): Instances that actually belong to Class 2 but were incorrectly predicted as Class 1.
+  - False Positives (FP): observations that actually belong to Class 2 but were incorrectly predicted as Class 1.

-  - False Negatives (FN): Instances that actually belong to Class 1 but were incorrectly predicted as Class 2.
+  - False Negatives (FN): observations that actually belong to Class 1 but were incorrectly predicted as Class 2.

-  - True Negatives (TN): Instances that actually belong to Class 2 and were correctly predicted as Class 2.
+  - True Negatives (TN): observations that actually belong to Class 2 and were correctly predicted as Class 2.

   <img src="Images/confusionmatrixelements.png" style="width:40%;">